jdockerty/gitlias/README.md

 # Gitlias

-Swap between *aliases* so that you can `git commit` as the right author.
+Swap between `git` aliases so that you can `git commit` as the right author.

 Set a number of aliases in a `gitlias.toml` file.
 For example, you might switch between a `work` and `personal` alias when committing to your own projects on a lunch break.